couchbase/kubernetes/README.md

 ## Add Couchbase Server Admin credentials in etcd

-First, you will need to ssh into a node on your kubernetes cluster:
+First, you will need to ssh into the host node where the app-etcd pod is running:

 ```
-$ gcloud compute ssh k8s-couchbase-server-node-1
+$ gcloud compute ssh k8s-couchbase-server-node-2
 ```

+Replace `k8s-couchbase-server-node-2` with the host found in the previous step.

-Next, use curl to add a value for the `/couchbase.com/userpass` key.
-Replace `user:passw0rd` with the actual values you want to use.
+Next, use curl to add a value for the `/couchbase.com/userpass` key in etcd.

 ```
 root@k8s~$ curl -L http://10.248.1.30:2379/v2/keys/couchbase.com/userpass -X PUT -d value="user:passw0rd"
 ```

+Replace `user:passw0rd` with the actual values you want to use.

 ## Kick off Service and Replication Controller for couchbase-server